Is Global Warming Causing More Snow and Less Snow at the Same Time?

 Extrapolating the AGW crowd’s logic on more snow, one can see that if ice makes it into the Gulf of Mexico one of these winters, it will also be because it’s getting warmer.

 But here is an inconvenient truth: It’s not getting warmer!

 For the umpteenth time, here’s a graph of global temperatures vs. CO2:

 With temperatures having leveled off, and even getting colder since the statements were made about it being warmer with less snow, the idea that warming is causing more snow is plainly wrong.

-Now, do you see me screaming about it getting colder resulting in more snow?
+Now, do you see me screaming about it getting colder, resulting in more snow?
 I could, but I don’t.
-But it’s certainly not getting warmer in the US.
-The data is from the National Climatic Data Center which plainly shows that winters have cooled across all of the US over the last decade.
-The global temperature has leveled off or declined the past several years.
+But it’s certainly not getting warmer in the U.S. Data from the National Climatic Data Center plainly shows that winters have cooled across all of the U.S. over the last decade.
+The global temperature has leveled off or declined over the past several years.
 So, if it’s snowing more, it can’t be because it’s getting warmer – because it’s not.

 There is a natural cap on what temperatures can do, and none of it has anything to do with man-made climate change.
 Man can only do what nature allows him to do.

-If you want to read more on this fascinating idea that it snows because it’s cold, here are some links, including some declarations that it’s not going to snow anymore because of AGW:
+Here are some links, which include declarations that it’s not going to snow anymore because of AGW: